 Understanding Embedded Systems: A Comprehensive Guide for Developers

-• Real-Time Operation: Many embedded systems need to operate within strict timing constraints (real-time systems).
+• Real-Time Operation: Many embedded systems require real-time processing, meaning they must respond to inputs and outputs within strict time constraints.

-• Resource Constraints: These systems typically operate with limited processing power, memory, and storage.
+• Resource Constraints: Embedded systems often have limited processing power, memory, and storage compared to general-purpose computers.

 Architecture of Embedded Systems